Big Cities and Elder Abuse Concerns

 Seniors – Children as Perpetrators?

-According to experts the most common form of mistreatment is financial exploitation, which has only increased with the weak economy.
-In 2009, the case of philanthropist Brooke Astor was in the headlines, when her son was convicted of financial elder abuse of her $200 million dollar fortune and did not provide her with adequate medical or general care.
+According to experts the most common form of mistreatment is financial exploitation.
+And theft like this has only increased with lack of civility, a less mighty dollar, and greed.
+In 2009, the case of philanthropist Brooke Astor was in the headlines, when her son was convicted of financial elder abuse of her $200 million fortune.
+In that case, there was theft, and he failed to provide her with adequate medical or general care.

 Beware the “New Best Friend”